makersacademy/chitter-challenge/README.md

 Approach
 --------
-My diagramming has been slipping so started by making a domain model and CRC cards.
+1. I wanted to focus more on diagramming at the beginning of a project, so I started by making a domain model and CRC cards.
+* I spent a lot of time getting errors after trying to use Sinatra partials and got it working through debugging.
+I still can't see my CSS although I know it's working because the page title is now working.

 * I want to save tweets in a database.
 * I will need a test and real database.